pravinpalve/Evaluation-of-Object-Detector-for-Autonomous-Driving/README.md

  The aim of the task also includes calculating precision and recall values for each scene, which will define factors for the evaluation of the object detector.
 To consider a detection to be TP, the condition is IOU ≥ 0.5.
 In this report, we will discuss the steps involved in data handling, plotting and calculations followed by the presentation of the results

 The term IOU-Intersection of Union is an important concept and some background reading is suggested to new readers.

+# main.py
+Contains main code

+#pravin_functions
+Contains diffrent functions which are imported and used in main.py